vstinner/notes/python_android.rst

 * Basically, the full locale API is broken
 * mmap() works but is not exported in libc headers

+NDK
+---

+XXX what is NDK? :-)

+NDK 14b is the first release to use "Unified headers".

 Python on Android
 =================